5 reasons you should (and shouldn’t) live with friends

-Whilst it might be great having your mates at home with you every day and night, the result can be that you make less of an effort to widen your social circle by making new friends, or socialise outside of your cosy flatmate bubble.
+While it can be great having your mates at home with you every day and night, you may end up making less of an effort to widen your social circle by meeting new people or socialising outside of your cosy flatmate bubble.

-If you and your mates are prone to procrastinating (and come on let's face it, who isn't?) living with friends might not be the kick up the backside you need to get things done.
+If you and your mates are prone to procrastinating (and let's face it, who isn't?) living with friends might not be the kick up the backside you need to get work done.

 You could also end up leaving the house too much.
-If you're slightly lacking in willpower and are easily persuaded into going on a big night out when you should really be hitting the books, living with your pals could be risky for your studies, and your bank account!
+If you're slightly lacking in willpower and feel easily persuaded into going on nights out when you should be hitting the books, living with your pals could be risky for your studies, and your bank account!

-Think about whether or not living with your besties would be too much of a distraction – as much as we want you to have all of the fun, you are at uni to get some studying done.
+Think about whether or not living with your best friends would be too much of a distraction – as important as it is to have a good time at uni, you are there to get some studying done.

 Things to discuss with friends before living with them